PNNL-CIM-Tools/CIM-Graph/README.md

-# CIM-Graph Library
+# CIMantic Graphs Library

-Python library for parsing CIM power system models in distributed ADMS applications.
-It creates Python object instances in memory using a data profile exported from a specified CIM profile (e.g. GridAPPS-D CIM100 RC4_2021 profile).
+Python library for creating in-memory labeled property graphs for creating, parsing, and editing CIM power system models.
+It creates Python object instances in memory using a data profile exported from a specified CIM profile (e.g. IEC61970cim18v01 or GridAPPS-D CIM100 RC4_2021).

 The library is being expanded to cover centralized applications, transmission models, and real-time editing of CIM XML models natively.